El Chapo Rival Cartel Murders Two Federal Agents

 The capture of El Chapo led to the subsequent growth of numerous regional cartels looking to fill the void.
-His extradition to the United States made his cartel substantially weaker, and so unable to maintain its sphere of influence.
+His extradition to the United States made his cartel substantially weaker and unable to maintain its sphere of influence.
 Infighting over leadership also led to numerous suspected cases of betrayal that led to the arrest of several high profile members in the past two years.

 That said, the CJNG, another highly versatile, drug trafficking organization, has been growing at an exponential rate.
 In 2015, the group made headlines after it shot down a military helicopter, following a bid by Mexican authorities to capture its leader, Nemesio Oseguera Cervantes aka El Mencho.
 And now, the group has apparently come up with numerous strategies to reduce contact with authorities and third parties that pose a risk to its future.